Twonki/Microtope/core/README.md

 As far as I understand, you need to have a github account in the package beta to access the packages.

 The account also needs to have read package rights.
 As soon as possible I want to publish "true" public, but git has not yet told me how.
-I dont want to provide a read-only token from my account as this is against the beta rules.
+I dont want to provide a read-only token from my account as this is against the rules :( But I am german so I obey the rules.

 ## Troubleshooting